chhathaway71/msds510/README.md

-# Project from DSC 510
+# DSC 510 Cleaning the Avengers Dataset
 DSC510 Intro to Programming

 This project begins with a raw data set.